lelordoftech/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+##### 1. Techniques:
+I used all techniques which provided in all lesson of Project Advanced Lane Finding.
+To improve the result, I had some techniques:

+* Color Threshold with HLS image using LS channel: Combine Threshold with L channel and S channel depend on the current image has more shadow or more light.
+* Sliding Window: With cases cannot find the first left or right point, I used lenght of lane for prediction.
+Using history imformation is a good idea to make the lane line more smoothly.
+And decrease region in image for lane detetion is a good idea to remove some noise from other cars, trees ...
+But it make my pipeline cannot detect multiple lane line.

+##### 2. Cases maybe failed:

+* Have some noise in center of lane
+* Have too much shadow
+* Lane line is not clear
+* The curvature of lane is too big as harder_challenge_video.mp4
+* The width of lane is always changed and has not a stable value.

+##### 3. Improved:

+* Maybe combining with other techniques such as: Canny-Houghline will improve my result.
+* Other idea is using deep neural network for predict lane line.
+Maybe I will try this idea when I have more free time.